mgsgde/healthcoin/README.md

 		- master is the only one that can initiate a transfer
 		- master can read and write to/from slave => data transfer can happen in both directions
 - Format Writing: Start bit, typically 7 bits for addresses, Write Bit, Register Number, Write Data bytes, Stopbit
-- Format Reading: Start bit, device address (typically 7 bits), Read Bit, Startbit, device address (typically 7 bits), >>Read Data bytes<<, Stopbit
+- Format Reading: Start bit, device address (typically 7 bits), Read Bit, Startbit, register address, >>Read Data bytes<<, Stopbit
 - I2C level shifters which can be used to connect to two I2C buses with different voltages.

 **Pro:**